TheresaLui/SelfHelpContent_v2/articles/partnercenter/isv-customer-listing.md

 ## **Recommended Steps**

-- There are two pre-requisites for a partner to access the customer list:  they have to be enrolled as Direct CSP, Indirect provider, or Indirect reseller; and,  they need to have a role that allows them to add customers
+- There are two pre-requisites for a partner to access the customer list:
+    - they have to be enrolled as Direct CSP, Indirect provider, or Indirect reseller
+    - they need to have a role that allows them to add customers
-- Learn more about configuring user roles and permissions [here](https://docs.microsoft.com/en-us/partner-center/permissions-overview)
+- Learn more about configuring user roles and permissions [here](https://docs.microsoft.com/partner-center/permissions-overview)

 ## **Recommended Documents**